pysat/pysat/docs/new_instrument.rst

 a :py:class:`pandas.Series` of filenames indexed by datetime objects.

-A user must also supply a file template string suitable for locating files on their system at pysat.Instrument instantiation, passed via format_str, that must be supported.
-Sometimes users obtain files from non-traditional sources and format_str makes it easier for those users to use an existing instrument module to work with those files.
+A user must also supply a file template string suitable for locating files on their system at pysat.Instrument instantiation, passed via ``format_str``, that must be supported.
+Sometimes users obtain files from non-traditional sources and ``format_str`` makes it easier for those users to use an existing instrument module to work with those files.

 pysat will by default store data in pysat_data_dir/platform/name/tag/inst_id, helpfully provided in data_path, where pysat_data_dir is specified by using ``pysat.params['data_dirs'] = pysat_data_dir``.
-Note that an alternative directory structure may be specified using the pysat.Instrument keyword directory_format at instantiation.
+Note that an alternative directory structure may be specified using the :py:class:`pysat.Instrument` keyword ``directory_format`` at instantiation.
 The default is recreated using

 .. code:: python